SiliconLabs/wisun-br-linux/README.md

 Path MTU Discovery works as expected on the Wi-SUN network.
 The Border Router replies with `ICMPv6/Packet Too Big` if necessary.
-(Remember that in IPv6, routers cannot fragment packets, therefore the sender is responsible of the size of the packet).
+(Remember that in IPv6, routers cannot fragment packets, therefore the sender is responsible for the size of the packet).
 Direct neighbors of the Border Router can receive frames up to 1504 bytes, while the other nodes can receive frames up to 1280 bytes.